chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/FileManagementTools.jpg" alt="CK" style="width:9%;margin:0px 0px 0px 10px">

-There are "File Open", "File Save" and "File Save As" tools.
+There are buttons for "File Open", "File Save" and "File Save As".
 These do the same as the "Open", "Save" and "Save As" commands in the File menu, and are very similar to commands you are probably know from other applications.

+File Open will open either normal midi files (extension .mid) or Concert Keyboardist files (extension [CK].mid).
+Opening a normal midi file automatically imports it.

+When you save a file, it becomes a Concert keyboardist file and the [CK] marker is added before the extension.
+Because it's also a normal midi files you should be able to load it into any other application that loads midi files.

+If you re-save a [CK].mid file from another application Concert Keyboardist may or may not retain any customizations.
+These are in an extra track encoded in "system exclusive" format.
+Whether another application retains sysex tracks depends on the application.

 ### Plugin Management Tools

 <img src="../Common/img/PluginManagementTools.jpg" alt="CK" style="width:6%;margin:0px 5px 0px 25px">

+There are two plugin related tools:

+* The first tool reveals a menu where you can choose a plugin to load, a command to scan for plugins, and a command to unload the current plugin, if needed.
+You can load VST, VST3 plugins on Mac or Windows, and Audio Unit plugins on Mac.
+Only instrument plugins can be loaded, and only one at a time.
+* The second tool is for opening the current plugin's window.

 ### Settings Tools